woossi0/suite/README.md

 Using any combination of the above method it should never be necessary to modify the `build.properties` file directly.

 The build.properties file *should* be modified when development begins on a new suite version, in order to update the appropriate version numbers and geosserver extensions.

+### Versioned build

+To build suite with a specific minor version assigned to geotools, geowebcache, and geoserver (instead of -SNAPSHOT), use the [build/versions.xml](build/versions.xml) ant script to set a custom version.
+For example, to build suite 4.9-beta1:

+        % ant -f build/versions.xml set-versions -Dsuite.minor_version=-beta1
+        % ant all -Dsuite.minor_version=-beta1

 ## Modules